 Turbulence at Voestalpine: 340 jobs affected

-Voestalpine is feeling the effects of the economic crisis and has to take action at two Styrian locations: 340 jobs at Böhler Bleche in Mürzzuschlag and at Turbulars in Kindberg will be cut, this was announced at a press conference on Wednesday together with the balance sheet figures.
+Voestalpine is feeling the effects of the economic crisis and has to take action at two Styrian locations: 340 jobs at Böhler Bleche in Mürzzuschlag and at Tubulars in Kindberg will be cut, it was announced at a press conference on Wednesday together with the balance sheet figures.

-"The Böhler Bleche site in Mürzzuschlag will remain, but it will be reorganized," he explains.
+A social plan is currently being worked out with the works council - employees may be able to move to other locations.
+Up to now, 9,300 people have been employed in Styria; the notifications to the AMS will be made in November.
+"The Böhler Bleche site in Mürzzuschlag will be retained, but it will be reorganized," he explains.
 A quarter of the jobs will have to be cut and the portfolio will be reduced to "special products".
-"Operations at the Mürzzuschlag site will be reduced from three to two shifts from January," he continues.
-A social plan is currently being worked out with the works council - employees may be able to move to other locations.
+"Operations at the Kindberg site will be reduced from three to two shifts from January."

-In a press release on Wednesday morning, it was still very vague: "At Voestalpine Tubulars, the considerable burdens caused by US tariffs in the main sales market USA (amounting to 50 percent, note) as well as the persistently low oil prices are leading to a noticeable decline in sales volumes, which is why capacity adjustments may become necessary at the Kindberg site."
+In a press release on Wednesday morning, it was still very vague: "At Voestalpine Tubulars, the considerable burdens of US tariffs in the main sales market USA (amounting to 50 percent, note) as well as the persistently low oil prices are leading to a noticeable decline in sales volumes, which is why capacity adjustments may become necessary at the Kindberg site."
+The Mürzzuschlag site is also affected by "capacity adjustments".

 Facts & Figures